 Although much of the hiking is simple and easy, you will find a few hills that could prove a little challenging depending on your skill level.

-You probably won’t find me at a store on Black Friday.
+You probably won’t find me at a store most weekends.
 Instead, I’ll be enjoying the great outdoors with people that I love.
 That’s the kind of life I’m grateful for!

 |Meet Wade Ellett, Let’s Move Quad Cities Outdoor Blogger.
 Wade is an outdoor adventurer who shares his passion for QC outdoor adventures here!
 Read his other posts by clicking here.|